 If you are bullish with low volatility:

 Long Call.
-The long call is the vanilla trade of the option world.
+The long call is the vanilla trade of the options world.
 You are making a sure bet that the stock price will increase.
-If the stock price increase and you get an increase in volatility your position will benefit much more.
+If the stock price increases and you get an increase in volatility your position will benefit much more.

 Call Calendar Spread.
 Time spreads or calendar spreads are more complicated because they involve selling a call option at one expiration and buying another call at the same strike but at a later expiration.
 Calendar spreads are good if you are expecting a little movement in the underlying opposed to a large move higher.

 Long Ratio Call Spread.
 Anytime you see ratio in options you know you are buying or selling different amounts of options.
 For this spread you want to sell 1 lower strike call option for every 2 higher strike call options you buy.
 This trade actually benefits if you get a large move lower or a large move higher.
 Now if the underlying moves lower your gains will be minimal and capped, but if your underlying moves higher your gain is unlimited.

 If you are bullish and there is high volatility, use these strategies instead:

 Short Put.
 When you short a put option you receive a credit for the position, and this will be your max profit.
 You want to sell a put that is out of the money and then have the underlying stay above that strike by expiration.
 If that happens you collect your full credit.
 When volatility drops your position will begin to make money.